-The SoIC cgi server allows the running of arbitrary programs (eg. perl, python, scheme, bash, etc).
-In order to use the SoIC cgi server you must have an account on the SoIC Unified Linux systems.
-Furthermore, you must have an account in the Sharks domain since having a Burrow account is not sufficient.
-By default, all SoIC faculty and graduate students will be automatically given an account on these systems.
-Furthermore, many other staff and students will also be given accounts as needed for various projects and classes.
+The SICE cgi server allows the running of arbitrary programs (eg. perl, python, scheme, bash, etc).
+In order to use the SICE cgi server you must have an account on any of the SICE Unified Linux systems.
+By default, all SICE faculty and graduate students will be automatically given an account on these systems.
+Furthermore, many undergraduate student and non-SICE students taking SICE classes will also be given accounts as needed for various projects and classes.
 You can check the status of your account per the KB article How do I get detailed information about my Linux accounts?.
-If you are SoIC faculty, staff, or student and don't have an account, you can submit a service request.
+If you are SICE faculty, staff, or student and don't have an account, you can submit a service request.

 This server also supports the running of PHP scripts so see the PHP page for more information.